vokimon/godot-asset-library-client/README.md

 ## Integration with Github Actions

-Provided that you already have a working `asset-metadata.yaml` in your repository, add the environment variables for your secrets in Github in `Your Project / Settings / Secrets and Variables / Actions / Repository secrets`.
+Provided that you already have a working `asset-metadata.yaml` in your repository you can add a github action to have the extension updated on each release.

+Go to Github `Your Project / Settings / Secrets and Variables / Actions / Repository secrets`.
+Once there, add your secrets `GODOT_ASSET_LIB_USER` and `GODOT_ASSET_LIB_PASSWORD`.

 Add this file to your repo: